Restrictions | Details | Caveats | File Naming | Citation | References | Original Source | Contact

 it would help if you could let us know why it is important for your research.

-- Gridded daily and monthly OLR data from NCAR with sophisticated spatial and temporal interpolation.
+- Gridded daily and monthly OLR data from NCAR with temporal interpolation.
 See the related Uninterpolated OLR dataset.
 More Details...

 - Irregular, usually a few times a year.